UrMomsFavPizzaBoy/MacOS/README.md

 Step 0: You already have your Pwnpal initial install complete!

-Step 1: Plug Pwnpal intp computer, using proper working cord.
+Step 1: Plug Pwnpal into computer, using proper working cord.

 Step 2 : System Settings | Network